LouisMuriuki/InvoiceGenerator/readme.md

 # Invoce Generator

 ## Problem Statement
-Recently, I completed an clients project and they asked me send them an invoice with the price quote, I rushed online to look for an invoice generator.
-Most of the solutions I found needed me to signup and pay for subscription.
+Recently, I completed a client's project and they asked me to send them an invoice with the price quote, I rushed online to look for an invoice generator solution.Most of the solutions I found, needed me to signup and pay for a subscription.
-Being a developer, the idea of paying for something that I have the skills to make did not sit well with me, so I decided to create my own Invoice generator.
+Being a developer, the idea of paying for something that I have the skills to make did not sit well with me, so I decided to take on the challengeand  create my own Invoice generator.
-Feel free to fork and make modification of your own
+Feel free to fork and make modification of your own.

 ### Technologies and Tools
 -React
 -cloudinary

 ### Features